Meatballs (and Mashed Potatoes) with Gravy

 Next, you will roll the meatballs into about a rounded tablespoon size meatball.

 Line up the meatballs on the greased baking sheet.
 You do not need to worry about placing the meatballs 2 inches apart like you need to with cookies.
-They will not spread while baking so cram them close together with a little space around each other so they can crisp up a little bit.

-Into the oven they go at 400 degrees for 20 minutes.
-Mine cook exactly 20 minutes.
 To make sure they are done, you can cut one in half to make sure the center is no longer pink, or use a meat thermometer and make sure the internal temperature reads 165 degrees.
 Cook them longer if needed.

 fresh baked meatballs